ISAs

 Cash ISA 💷

-Cash ISAs can be ‘easy access’, meaning there’s no penalty to withdraw your money at any time, or they may be ‘fixed rate’, where your money is locked away for some period of time and you’ll pay a penalty to withdraw it early.
+Cash ISAs can be ‘easy access’, meaning there’s no penalty to withdraw your money at any time, or they may be ‘fixed rate’, where your money is locked away at a fixed interest rate for some period of time (e.g. 1 year, 2 years) and you’ll pay a penalty to withdraw it early.

 Lifetime ISA (LISA) and Help to Buy ISA (H2B ISA) 🏠